 The Lord of Pain is the proper leader of the Dark Revellers.

-25 Wounds on Toughness 4 make him an average fighter for survivability, while his weapon profile is tough: 4 Attacks at Strength 5 for 3/5 damage.
+25 Wounds on Toughness 4 make him an average fighter for survivability, but one of the most survivable in this warband, while his weapon profile is strong: 4 Attacks at Strength 5 for 3/5 damage.

 And what’s even better is his 2″ range, allowing him to attack without immediate retaliation (at least they have to spend 1 action to move closer).